 What’s happening?

-Mobile network operators (MNOs) have told the UK Government that they do not intend to offer 2G and 3G networks beyond 2033 at the latest.
+Mobile network operators (MNOs) have confirmed to the UK Government that they do not intend to offer 2G and 3G networks beyond 2033 at the latest.
 This will support the roll-out of 4G and 5G networks, which will offer faster and more reliable services for customers.

 Our role and what we expect of mobile providers

-While Ofcom does not have a formal role in the switch-off process, we want to ensure that customers are treated fairly and can continue to access the services they need.
-With that in mind, we have set out how we expect (PDF, 284.4 KB) MNOs to approach the switching off of their services.
+While MNOs are responsible for the timing of the switch off process, we want to ensure that customers are treated fairly and can continue to access the services they need.
+With that in mind, we have set out how we expect (PDF, 284.4 KB) mobile providers to approach the switching off of their services.
 The document also explains the relevant regulatory requirements that providers will need to meet during this process.

 The switch-off will affect many other devices too